michaelarnauts/home-assistant-comfoconnect/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-This is a custom component for Home Assistant to integrate with the Zehnder ComfoAirQ ventilation system.
+This is a custom integration for Home Assistant to integrate with the Zehnder ComfoAirQ ventilation system.
+It's using the [aiocomfoconnect](https://github.com/michaelarnauts/aiocomfoconnect) library.

-It's an upgrade over the existing `comfoconnect` integration and is meant for testing purposes.
+This custom integration is an upgrade over the existing `comfoconnect` integration and is meant for testing purposes.
 The goal is eventually to replace the existing `comfoconnect` integration in Home Assistant.

 ## Features